Launch window

-In the context of spaceflight, launch period is the collection of days and launch window is the time period on a given day during which a particular rocket must be launched in order to reach its intended target.
+In the context of spaceflight, launch period is the collection of days, and launch window is the time period on a given day, during which a particular rocket must be launched in order to reach its intended target.
 If the rocket is not launched within a given window, it has to wait for the window on the next day of the period.
-Launch periods and launch windows are very dependent on both the rocket's capability and the orbit to which it is going.
+Launch periods and launch windows are dependent on both the rocket's capability and the orbit to which it is going.

 A launch period refers to the days that the rocket can launch to reach its intended orbit.
 A mission could have a period of 365 days in a year, a few weeks each month, a few weeks every 26 months (e.g. Mars launch periods), or a short period time that won't be repeated.

-A launch window indicates the time frame on a given day in the launch period that the rocket can launch to reach its intended orbit.
-This can be as short as a second (referred to as an instantaneous window) or even the entire day.
+A launch window indicates the time frame on a given day within the launch period that the rocket can launch to reach its intended orbit.
+This can be as short as a second (referred to as an instantaneous window) or as long as the entire day.
+The launch window can straddle two calendar days (for example, starting at 11:46 p.m. and ending at 12:14 a.m.).
+Launch windows are rarely at exactly the same times each day.
 For operational reasons, the window almost always is limited to no more than a few hours.
-The launch window can stretch over two calendar days (ex: start at 11:46 p.m. and end at 12:14 a.m.).
-Launch windows are sometimes but rarely exactly the same times each day.

 Launch windows and launch periods are often used interchangeably in the public sphere, even within the same organization.
-However, these definitions are the ones used by NASA (and other space agencies) launch directors and trajectory analysts.
+The definitions given here are as used by launch directors and trajectory analysts at NASA and other space agencies.